 The finished, framed house is livable, but it looks and functions like every other house on the block.
 It’s not a home.
 That happens when the homeowner adds personality to the house.

 They choose colors, floor coverings, window treatments, furniture and hundreds of other details that add charater.

 Personalities delivering content inside the structure set the house apart from all others.

 As you probably have already concluded, both are critical.

 A home that’s all personality and style without a firm foundation will fall apart.
 Then what happens?
 Reconstruction.
 Call the insurance company and start planning the new house.
 Yet a house without personality is bland, ordinary and boring.
 It’s not warm and inviting.
 It needs style.

 Personality Or Content: What Research Says

-Obviously, talking about the most important topics each day is the foundation for every air personality.
+Obviously, talking about the most relevant topics each day is part of a solid foundation for every air personality.

 Using advanced research techniques using dial technology, audiences were asked to respond to spoken word segments of on-air content.